Product of: Italy

 This delicious coffee liqueur has just enough sugar to perfectly balance and add desired richness to cocktails (many others are too dry or sweet).
 Strong dark roasted espresso coffee with just hints of chocolate - this is a coffee liqueur, not a coffee and chocolate liqueur.
-Faint notes of faint liquorice and aniseed add interest and complexity without challenging the coffee for atention.
+Faint notes of liquorice and aniseed add interest and complexity without challenging the coffee for atention.

 All editorial and photography on this website is copyright protected